200M 400M 200M

 Max towing speed 20 km/h

-How UGSSO₂ works (technical workflow) How UGSSO₂ works (technical workflow) Mode 1 — Build onboard reserve (external boosting into banks) 1.
+Specifications subject to customization and operational conditions.
+How UGSSO₂ works (technical workflow) The system follows engineering principles similar to high-performance testing platforms used across Neometrix solutions.
+Explore all Neometrix ground support systems to see how integrated testing, pressure control, and fluid systems work together across applications.
+How UGSSO₂ works (technical workflow) Mode 1 — Build onboard reserve (external boosting into banks) 1.
 Position the vehicle, establish a controlled operating zone, confirm oxygen-clean readiness.
 2. Connect inlet oxygen supply cylinders through the inlet interface.
 3. Purge/vent the inlet hose and interface to remove air/moisture ensuring oxygen system cleanliness.
 4. Connect drive air from the compressor trolley.
 5. Start Booster-I or Booster-II (or both for higher throughput) while controlling adiabatic compression.
 6. Monitor inlet pressure, booster outlet pressure, and bank pressures using pressure instrumentation.
 7. Boost into selected bank(s) to the target storage pressure.
 8. Return the system to a safe baseline: close valves in defined sequence, depressurize where required, cap interfaces.
 Mode 2 — Service aircraft oxygen units (distribution from onboard banks) 1.
 Select the correct outlet port based on required pressure regime.
 2. Purge outlet hose and connect to aircraft charging interface.
 3. Select bank/cylinder supply by controlled opening of isolation and cylinder valves ensuring oxygen compatibility.
 4. Regulate charging pressure/flow using a regulator assembly and monitor continuously.
 5. Complete safe venting and shutdown; cap and stow hoses.
 Mode 3 — Internal boosting (optimize onboard inventory) 1.
 Select source bank/cylinder with usable residual pressure.
 2. Route flow through the internal boosting path to raise pressure in the target bank/cylinder while maintaining oxygen charging rate.
 3. Monitor pressures and complete controlled shutdown.
 Scope of supply (typical) A typical UGSSO₂ package includes: • Truck-mounted oxygen charging & distribution vehicle with protected canopy module • Banked high-pressure oxygen storage skid • Dual air-driven oxygen booster skid • Rear operator station (boosting/storage + distribution) • Oxygen purity monitoring/controller • Fire detection and CO₂ total flooding suppression system • Towable compressor trolley for booster drive air • Standard hoses/adapters and basic tool/accessory kit (as configured) Customization for international buyers UGSSO₂ can be configured to suit regional standards and fleet requirements.
 Typical customization areas include: • Aircraft charging interfaces/adapters and hose standards • Outlet port strategy (pressure regime tuning and regulation philosophy) • Storage capacity and bank configuration within vehicle constraints • Labelling, language, and operator workflow preference • Training, spares provisioning, and documentation package strategy Ideal buyers and applications • Air forces and naval aviation bases • Aircraft MRO / overhaul facilities • Training bases seeking standardization across crews • Remote or expeditionary operations requiring mobile servicing • Multi-base operators seeking a unified oxygen servicing platform

 Similar Products